Atakku/ae2-unpowered/README.md

 ## About

-A Mod about Matter, Energy and using them to conquer the world..
+A Mod about Matter and using it to conquer the world..

 ## Contacts